How to lose your durian virginity quickly and painlessly

 Also, anecdotes of people who have died from eating durian while drinking alcohol abound.
 While many dismiss this as an old wives’ tale, studies show that the sulfur compounds in durian affect the way in which the body metabolizes alcohol.
 In other words, durian and booze don’t mix.

-That first durian experience should be a private moment, so nobody can tell you what works best for you.
+Losing your durian virginity is a private moment, so nobody can tell you what works best for you.

 This usually comes in the form of durian-flavored cakes and cookies, wherein the taste and scent of durian can barely be detected, or durian chips which are made from under-ripe durians.